antonrh/anydi/docs/concepts.md

 container.register(StorageBackend, lambda: LocalStorage(), scope="singleton")
 ```

-### Named Interfaces:
+### Named interfaces:
-Use `Annotated` to register multiple providers for the same type:
+You can use `Annotated` to register multiple providers for the same type:

 ```python
 from typing import Annotated